anonympins/data-primals-engine/README.md

 | modelField	 | Stores a model field path	                                                          | –                                                                         |

 ### Other model features
-- Handles up to 2,000 direct relations by default (can be customized).
-For larger datasets, use intermediate collections
+- Handles up to 1500 direct relations per document by default (can be customized).
+For larger datasets, use intermediate collections or maxRelationsPerData constant.
 - Anonymizable fields (encrypted for API users)
 - **Dynamic Index Management**: The engine features a sophisticated system for managing database indexes directly from the model editor UI.
 This eliminates the need for manual database administration or migration scripts for indexing, significantly speeding up development and reducing errors.
 Indexes are created, updated, and removed automatically when you save a model's structure.
 All created indexes are **partial indexes**, meaning they only include documents for the specific model and user, which optimizes storage and performance.